 HTML Editor Software Review

-HTML editors used to be something only dyed-in-the-wool web developers used, but they’ve become an everyday application.
-The reasoning behind this is easy to follow:
+Your company needs a website or maybe you want to learn HTML so you can become a web designer yourself.
+While, HTML editors used to be something only dyed-in-the-wool web developers used, they’ve now become an everyday application.

+Some websites formats and code can be quiet complicated.
 Your website might break, throwing up odd bits of code, rearranging pieces of the site or killing links.
 You might decide you want a different design or a link where there wasn’t one.
-Whatever the case, you’ll have to hire someone to do the job.
+Whatever the case, you’ll probably have to hire someone to do the job.
 When you first bought your site, you needed a design and probably spent thousands of dollars having one created.
-If you owned any of the many available HTML editors, however, you’ll save thousands of dollars just fixing the little stuff.
+If you own an HTML editor, however, you’ll save thousands of dollars just fixing the little stuff.

 What to Look for in HTML Editors

 The best HTML editor for you depends on what you want to accomplish and what you’re willing to learn.
 For instance, there are visual HTML editors and text HTML editors; the visual type gives you drag-n-drop pictures to build your site through image placement, while text is actually writing the site.
 For the purposes of this review, we looked for editors with user-friendly features and maximum capabilities, but also for those that users at any level would enjoy using.
 Here are our criteria:

 HTML editors have a loose set of standard features that anyone should expect, such as having a spell checker or line numbers.
 However, today’s HTML editors are becoming amazingly feature-rich, so much so that many are heavy, or large, programs.

 An excellent HTML editor should include the standard features, like code collapsing and validation checkers, but should also provide internet access, a built-in browser, an auto-complete function and the ability to preview a page.
 A link checker is another important feature, though few services offer it.
 This feature checks for broken links in your pages and to other websites, saving you the time of manually checking every link before you publish.